freeradical13/freeradical13.github.io/index.md

 ## Biosphere

 The [Biosphere][] consists of all life on a planet and is made of ecosystems.
 An [ecosystem][] consists of all life and the things life interacts with in a particular area.

+[Geography][] is the study of the biosphere, land, oceans, atmosphere, etc. A large landmass is called a [continent][].
+A smaller piece of land that is within or near a continent and which is surrounded by water is called an [island][].
+An [endemic][] species is unique to a particular area of geography.

+Continents move through a process called [continental drift][].
+About 250 millions years ago, the Earth had a single continent called [Pangaea][].
+About 200 million years ago, Pangaea began to break apart.
+About 20 million years ago, the modern 7 continents were approximately where they are now.

 # Feedback